-Success with these stated SLOs will be assessed through three proctored exams, twelve almost-weekly online quizzes, and three short writing assignments.
+Success with these stated SLOs will be assessed through three proctored exams, twelve almost-weekly online quizzes.

 COURSE DELIVERY

 ECO 2023 is an electronic platform (EP) class.
 Live lectures are held Monday and Wednesday, during 3rd and 4th periods, in Heavener Hall 140 and recorded.
 The recordings are then made available online to all students.
 To access the lecture videos, click "Video Library" in the left-hand toolbar of the Canvas course site.
 Recorded video lectures generally will be available by 4:00pm on the lecture day.